Bird Health and Symptom Guide

 Quarantine Protocols

-When adding new birds to your home:
+When adding new birds to your home.

 Creating a Bird First Aid Kit

-Be prepared for minor emergencies with these supplies:
+Be prepared for minor emergencies with these supplies: Your avian veterinarian and experienced bird owners can offer perspective tailored to your situation.

 Finding an Avian Veterinarian

 Not all veterinarians are qualified to treat birds.
-Look for:
+Look for.

 Establish a relationship before an emergency occurs.
 Know the location of the nearest emergency clinic that treats birds.